raspberrypilearning/lamp-web-server-with-wordpress/en/step_6.md

 --- task ---
-In your terminal, change directory to `/var/www/html/`
+In your terminal, make sure you are still in the directory `/var/www/html/`

 --- code ---
 ---